+1 (832) 241-2854 Book Consultation

 Partnership distributions are different from salaries.
 Partners don’t get paid salaries like regular employees in most cases, instead they receive a share of the profits (called distributive share).
 Partners may also get actual cash or property distributions throughout the year.

-Are Partnership Distributions Taxable?
+How Are Partnership Distributions Taxable?

 Here’s where it gets interesting, not all distributions are automatically taxable.
-Some are, others aren’t. it depends on your basis in the partnership (we’ll explain that next) and the type of distribution you receive.
+Some are, others aren’t.
+It depends on your basis in the partnership (we’ll explain that next) and the type of distribution you receive.

 Understanding Basis: The Key to Taxation of Partnership Distributions